djalbat/sufficient/README.md

 An MVC framework with scheduling.

 This framework came into being as a result of [Juxtapose](https://github.com/djalbat/Juxtapose), which provides the means to create an application's view.
-The corresponding model will always be bespoke, so to speak, so there are no means to create it either here or in Juxtapose.
+The corresponding model will always be bespoke, so there are no means to create it either here or in Juxtapose.
 That leaves the controller, which is implemented here.
 The reason that Sufficient is called an MVC framework is that the more or less prescriptive guidelines for putting an application together using these approaches are spelled out in what follows.

 To gain an idea of how to put an application together using Sufficient and Juxtapose, it is a very good idea to watch the last few videos in the [The Joy of JSX](https://vimeo.com/album/4562013) series that went with Juxtapose, especially the last video, [10 Traditional MVC](https://vimeo.com/album/4562013/video/227405572).
 This video describes an MVC example application which you should probably get up and running yourself.
 Its [controller](https://github.com/djalbat/Juxtapose/blob/master/es6/examples/mvcApp/controller.js) is pretty much identical to the one here, in fact, aside from the lack of a reference to a scheduler.
-In what follows it is tacitly assumed that you have more than a passing familiarity with this material.
+In what follows it is tacitly assumed that you have at least a passing familiarity with this material.

-In summary, all that is to be found here is a [scheduler](https://github.com/djalbat/Sufficient/blob/master/es6/scheduler.js) and a modified [controller](https://github.com/djalbat/Sufficient/blob/master/es6/controller.js), together with prescriptions which you should follow in order to put it all together.
+In summary, all that is to be found here is a [scheduler](https://github.com/djalbat/Sufficient/blob/master/es6/scheduler.js) and a modified [controller](https://github.com/djalbat/Sufficient/blob/master/es6/controller.js), together with prescriptions which you should follow in order to make use of them.
 The scheduler will be needed if you want to write an application that encompasses asynchronous behaviour such as accessing the file system, or has concurrent functionality.

 ## Installation